ankaAR/bestiario5e/_creatures/nalfeshnee.md

 ***Garras.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 15 (3d6 + 5) puntos de daño cortante.

 ***Horror Nimbus (Recarga 5-6).*** The nalfeshnee magically emits scintillating, multicolored light.
-Each creature within 15 feet of the nalfeshnee that can see the light must succeed on a DC 15 Wisdom saving throw or be frightened for 1 minute.
+Each creature within 15 feet of the nalfeshnee that can see the light must succeed on a DC 15 Wisdom saving throw or be asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the nalfeshnee's Horror Nimbus for the next 24 hours.

 ***Teleport.*** The nalfeshnee magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.